Freud (TV series): Production

 Filming took place in 2019, from January 8 to May 21, entirely in Prague, Czech Republic.
 The production consulted with Vienna-based psychoanalyst and hypnotherapist Juan José Rios.

 Reception

 Ratings

 Over 400,000 viewers tuned in when the show premiered on the Austrian channel ORF in early March 2020.

 Critical response

 The first season of Freud holds a 50% rating at critical aggregator site Rotten Tomatoes.
 Writing for The Guardian, Adrian Horton likened Freud to "other absurd revisions of famous stories" like Abraham Lincoln: Vampire Hunter.
 The Daily Beast writer Nick Schager made the same comparison, writing that the series' "marrying truth with paranormal nonsense proves reasonably enlivening".

 Awards and nominations

-Freud has been nominated for two Romy Awards, in the categories of "Best TV Series" and "Best Production, TV Fiction".
+Freud was nominated for two Romy Awards, in the categories of "Best TV Series" and "Best Production, TV Fiction".